sharu-91/mcp_crawl_neo4j/README.md

 ## Overview

-This MCP server provides tools that enable AI agents to crawl websites, store content in a vector database (Supabase), and perform RAG over the crawled content.
+This MCP server provides tools that enable AI agents to crawl websites, store content in a vector database (Postgres), and perform RAG over the crawled content.
 It follows the best practices for building MCP servers based on the [Mem0 MCP server template](https://github.com/coleam00/mcp-mem0/) I provided on my channel previously.

 The server includes several advanced RAG strategies that can be enabled to enhance retrieval quality:
 - **Contextual Embeddings** for enriched semantic understanding